mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 other song.
 Matching the tempo and aligning the beats are the two things a DJ must do to beatmatch.

-In Mixxx, you can match the tempo of two songs by adjusting the playback rate sliders on left and right side of the user interface.
+Mixxx can match the tempo and align the beats for you.
+This, however, requires an accurately detected BPM value and a proper beat grid for both tracks.
+In this case all you need to do is hit SYNC.
+To beatmatch manually the tempo of the two songs must be synchronized by adjusting the playback rate sliders on left and right side of the user interface.
 You can adjust the phase of the beats by clicking-and-dragging on either waveform display to temporarily slow down one of the songs until the beats are aligned.
 The temporary pitch bend buttons can also be used to momentarily adjust the playback rate, allowing you to “shuffle” the beats in a song forwards or backwards, so they can be aligned with another song.

 Once the tempos are matched and the beats aligned between two songs, they are said to be beatmatched.
 A “perfect” beatmatch is near impossible - there will